Nick was a founding director of Open Road. He has over 20 years of experience in the corporate affairs world.

 He has a broad range of experience covering digital communications, advocacy, media and direct marketing.

-Outside: politics, football, blogging.
+Outside: politics, football, festivals.

 Alex joined Open Road as a researcher in July 2011.
 Before this he worked at Lansons Communications for a year, where he worked on public affairs and public relations accounts in the financial services sector, including work with the Isle of Man Government.